 To edit bot's settings, you should use the Settings menu.
 There are settings for all campaigns: daily check-ins, weekly updates, weekly plans, and icebreakers.
 Also, you can create your own campaigns like Monthly Retrospective, Backlog Grooming, or any other.
 To do that, click on the button “Create Campaign” and follow the form.

-What can you change in Slack bot settings?
+What can you change in Focus bot settings?

 – Choose channels or users who will participate in the campaign.
 By default, everyone participates.